ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-lightning.rst

    :start-after: __tune_callback_begin__
    :end-before: __tune_callback_end__

+Note that we have to explicitly move the output tensors to the CPU in order to support training on GPUs.
+If they've already been on the CPU (e.g. if you don't have a GPU), this will still work.

 Adding the Tune training function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Then we specify our training function.
-Note that we added the ``data_dir`` as a config
+Note that we added the ``data_dir`` as a
-parameter here, even though it should not be tuned.
-We just need to specify it to avoid
+parameter here to avoid
 that each training run downloads the full MNIST dataset.
 Instead, we want to access
 a shared data location.

+We are also able to specify the number of epochs to train each model, and the number
+of GPUs we want to use for training.

 .. literalinclude:: /../../python/ray/tune/examples/mnist_pytorch_lightning.py
    :language: python